 Buyers have the option of press construction with 100% USA made SIEMENS electrical components as represented online and in marketing pieces.
 The costs associated to the same can be quoted at the time of purchase.
 If Buyer has requested all SIEMENS parts, the same must be noted as a separate line item on the invoice before signing.

 - Buyer may enjoy the benefit of warranty protection up to 2 years full parts and labor.
 The highest level of protection offered in the industry.
 In an effort to offer a apple to apple comparison with competitor pricing, all prices on the site reflect Seller's standard purchase warranty.
 Buyer has the option of upgrading the purchase warranty to a (Premier 1 year) or (Premier 2 year).

 - All warranties begin 7 days after the shipment date in which the press is picked up by Buyer's shipping company reguardless of any delays in actually getting the press set up.

 - Purchase Warranty.
 The standard warranty provides a full year of protection for parts and parts shipping as well as a 90 day labor guarantee.
-This warranty is part of the purchase price and is included in the prices represented on Seller'd website.
+This warranty is part of the purchase price and is included in the prices represented on Seller's website.

 - Premier 1 year warranty includes a full 12 months of protection including parts and labor for the remedy of any encountered problems known to be the fault of the manufacturer